 Learn More About Social Security Benefits

 Your retirement should be a cause of celebration and relaxation, not stress over money matters, but we know at the Law Offices of Dr. Bill LaTour that the process of getting what you deserve can be an arduous one.
 We therefore want to be the ones to help you submit your SSDI and SSI claims.
-If you have any further questions on how you could request Social Security benefits, contact one of our representatives to see how we can assist you today.
+We’ve been helping disabled individuals in the Greater Los Angeles area, the Inland Empire, and Orange County get the disability benefits they need for years.
+Call Dr. Bill LaTour and his team today at 800-803-5090 or fill out our online form to schedule a free consultation.